Overview

 Risks

-The Company invests in private companies.
-These assets may be more difficult to sell, so changes in their prices may be greater.
+Private Company assets may be more difficult to buy or sell, so changes in their prices may be greater.
+There is no guarantee that private companies will become publicly traded companies in the future.

 Liquidity